johnnyreilly/api-typescript-csharp-client-generation-with-nswag/README.md

 #### Create an API

 We'll now create an API which exposes a [Swagger / Open API](https://swagger.io/resources/open-api/) endpoint.
 Whilst we're doing that we'll create a TypeScript React app which we'll use later on.
-We'll drop to the command line and enter the following commands:
+We'll drop to the command line and enter the following commands which use the .NET SDK, node and the `create-react-app` package:

 ```shell
 mkdir src